This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Clickย hereย for more about this policy.

 • To keep the carbs lower, I used organic zero calorie all natural sweetener.
 I have also used liquid stevia using 3-4 drops and it was perfect.
 I love the Trader Joe’s brand.
 It’s the only stevia I like.

 • I have not tested other sugars in the recipe yet.
-If you test this recipe with other sugars, please let a comment so I can update the post for others.
+If you test this recipe with other sugars, please let a comment to help others.

 Nutrition